storage.to vs Google Drive

 Storage Model

 Google Drive: 15GB free storage shared across Gmail, Drive, and Photos.
 Files persist until you delete them. storage.to: No storage limits.
 Upload as much as you want (25GB per file).
 Files auto-delete after 1-7 days.
+Premium accounts can skip expiry and keep files permanently.

 Recipient Experience